-We are interested in testing the existence of a main effect of valence (hypotheses 1a, 2a, and 3a) and of a valence x age interaction effect (hypotheses 1b, 2b, and 3b) in (1) an item memory task, (2) a temporal judgment task, and (3) an associative memory task.
-Given the novelty of our study, and the risk that effect sizes from previous studies may be inflated due to publication bias (Brysbaert & Stevens, 2018; Szucs & Ioannidis, 2017), it is difficult to precisely estimate the expected size of our effects of interest.
-Therefore, we followed Brysbaert's (2019) recommendation and decided to select a sample size that provides sufficient statistical power to detect the smallest nontrivial effect size of theoretical interest in psychological research (i.e., d = 0.40).
-A power analysis performed with MorePower (version 6.0.4; Campbell & Thompson, 2012) indicated that for a repeated-measures ANOVA (RM-ANOVA), a total of 212 participants is required to show a within-between interaction effect (i.e., 3 [Valence: positive vs. neutral vs. negative] x 2 [Age: young vs. older adults]; see hypotheses 1b, 2b and 3b) of size d = 0.40 with an alpha of .05 and a power of .9644-5.
+We are interested in testing the existence of a main effect of valence independently in younger and older adults (hypotheses 1a, 2a, and 3a) and of a valence x age interaction effect (hypotheses 1b, 2b, and 3b) in (1) an item memory task, (2) a temporal judgment task, and (3) an associative memory task.
+Given the complexity of accessing a population of physically and psychologically healthy older adults, a problem that has been particularly evident in our recent research, especially for studies requiring a time commitment of more than 2 hours, we adopted a pragmatic approach to justifying our experimental sample size (see Lakens, 2022).
+This approach is guided by a recognition of the limitations inherent in our research context and a desire to maximize the scientific value of our study despite these challenges.
+To complete our data collection over a period of 1 to 1.5 years, it was decided to target a maximum of 150 younger and 150 older adults in our study.
+A first sensitivity analysis conducted with MorePower (version 6.0.4; Campbell & Thompson, 2012) revealed that, based on our target experimental sample of 150 young adults and 150 older adults, using a repeated-measures ANOVA (RM-ANOVA), we are able to detect a within-subjects effect of valence in each age group (i.e., 3 [Valence: positive vs. neutral vs. negative] in young adults and in older adults; see hypotheses 1a, 2a and 3a) of size $\eta^2 = 0.06$ , with an alpha of .05 and a power of 0.9644.5.
+A second sensitivity analysis conducted under the same conditions and with the same parameters as the first revealed that we are able to detect a within-between interaction effect between valence and age (i.e., 3 [Valence: positive vs. neutral vs. negative] x 2 [Age: young vs. older adults]; see hypotheses 1b, 2b and 3b) of size $\eta^2 = 0.03$ , with an alpha of .05 and a power of 0.964.